forsenior/senior-os/README.md

 Protection levels (PL) based on user mental ability

-- PL2 Web browser: browsing limited to predefined webpages
+- PL3 Receiving and sending emails limited to persons defined by photographs
-- PL2 Email client: receiving and sending emails limited to predefined persons
+- PL2 Receiving and sending emails limited to whitelisted persons
-- PL1 Web browser: red alert when visiting a phishing web page and a copy of the phishing URL to caregiver
-- PL1 Email client: red alert for sensitive data in the email body and a copy of the email to caregiver
+- PL1 Receiving and sending emails to all persons with red alert for sensitive data in the email body

 ## Testing instructions